ess-dmsc/NOBUGS2022-NICOS_Agenda/Agenda.md

 `PSI`:
 - GOD objects issue
+- EPICS libraries (replacement of pyepics with caproto).
 - GUI for imaging (starting with slider to limit range of intensity)
 - Python versions officially supported
 - Consolidation of the GUI